lmjakt/BI229F_2021/session_4/practical_2/MSA_in_R.md

 Having obtained the alignment we can see that it is an alignment, but there is no obvious way to access the alignment details.
 Welcome to the wonderful world of `S4` objects.
-Unfotunately the only way to work out what to do is to read the manual.
+Unfortunately the only way to work out what to do is to read the manual.
 And that is unfortunately rather long.
 And you will need to read more than one manual.
 I will try to show the process for how to do that here.